percona/percona-server-mongodb-operator/docs/architecture/decisions/0003-integrate-percona-clustersync-for-mongodb.md

 - **`spec.clusterSync.excludeNamespaces`** *(optional)*:
   List of `db.collection` patterns to exclude from replication.
 When omitted, all namespaces are replicated.

-- **`spec.clusterSync.allowSharded`** *(optional, default: `false`)*:
-  Explicit opt-in for sharded cluster replication (tech preview).
-Required when the CR defines a sharded cluster and `clusterSync.enabled=true`.
-Without this flag, the operator rejects the configuration with a validation error.

 ### 4.2 CRD Status Changes

 - **`status.clusterSync.state`** *(string)*: